-You could just mix lemon juice with water and then add in a cup of granulated sugar.
-However, making a small batch of simple syrup will save you lots of time that you will otherwise spend stirring as you wait for that sugar to dissolve!
+You could just mix lemon juice with water and then add in a cup of granulated sugar and stir.
+However, making a small batch of simple syrup will save you some time that you will otherwise spend stirring as you wait for that sugar to dissolve!

 Please check out my latest video below where you can watch me make this recipe for you!
 Please don’t forget to subscribe while you are there!